Do Better ImageNet Models Transfer Better?: Extended analysis of effect of training/regularization settings

 \subsection{Performance of penultimate layer features}

 Figure~\ref{model_variants_all_datasets} shows performance of penultimate layer features in each of the training settings in Figure~\ref{model_variants}, broken down by dataset.
-Across nearly all datasets and models, we observed the highest performance with the least-regularized model, even though this model was not the best model in terms of ImageNet top-1 accuracy.
+Across nearly all datasets and models, the least-regularized models achieved the highest performance, even though these models were not the best in terms of ImageNet top-1 accuracy.
 We also experimented with removing weight decay, but found that this yielded substantially lower performance on both ImageNet and all transfer datasets except for FGVC Aircraft.

 To investigate whether the effect of regularization upon the performance of fixed features was mediated by training time, rather than the regularization itself, we performed logistic regression on penultimate layer features from Inception v4 at different epochs over training (Figure~\ref{model_variants_over_training}).
 For models with more regularizers, checkpoints from earlier in training typically performed better than the checkpoint that achieved the best accuracy on ImageNet.
 However, on most datasets, the best checkpoint without regularization outperformed all checkpoints with regularization.
 For most datasets, the best transfer accuracy was achieved at around the same number of training epochs as the best ImageNet top-1 accuracy, but on FGVC Aircraft, we found that a checkpoint early in training yielded much higher accuracy.